janbar/ipfilter/README.txt

       ipfilter_db /etc/nginx/modules/database.db;  # path of the database file
       ...

+  If the denied url is not configured, the variable '$ipfilter' stores the database response: 0=Not found, 1=Allow, 2=Deny, 3=Error.
+In other case its value is always 1.

   4. Restart the server NGINX.

   At this point, the module has been enabled for the configured location(s).